-Table 8-19 - Custom Detection Rule Dialog (cont.)
+Detection Criteria

-Category Column/Field Description Detection Criteria (Available only if you have accessed this dialog from the Custom Detection Rules tab on the Data Library page to create the rule from scratch) Select the type of file criteria that you are specifying to detect the presence of the thirdparty or OSS component: File MD5-The file in each criterion is identified by its MD5 value.
-(Default) File Path-The file in each criterion is identified by its file path.
+(This field and its related File MD5 or File Path field for specifying file criteria are available only if you have accessed the current dialog from the Custom Detection Rules tab on the Data Library page to create the rule from scratch.)

+Select the type of file criteria that you are specifying to detect the presence of the thirdparty or OSS component:

+- File MD5-The file in each criterion is identified by its MD5 value.
+(Default) - File Path-The file in each criterion is identified by its file path.

 The set of file criteria in the rule must be of the same criteria type.

 If you attempt to set up detection criteria for both types, keep in mind that you lose the criteria for the type that is currently not selected for Detection Criteria when you save the rule.
 A custom detection rule allows only a single set of criteria (File MD5 or File Path) to exist at any one time.

 Also consider that, if the custom detection rule is defined with multiple file criteria, the scan uses OR logic when processing the criteria against the target codebase.
 Consequently, only one file match between codebase and the rule is required to automatically create an inventory item.
 For a comprehensive list of rule-processing behavior, see Rule-Processing Considerations.

+At least one criterion for the rule's specified criteria type is required.

+File MD5 grid

+(Available if Detection Criteria is File MD5) Add and manage the file criterion consisting of the file name and the MD5 value for each file used as an indicator of the existence of the component.

+At least one file criterion is required.

-File MD5 grid (Available if Detection Criteria is File MD5) Add and manage the file criterion in the grid: To add a file criterion-Click Add File and enter the file's name and MD5 value in the Name and MD5 fields, respectively, in the new row.
-To edit a file criterion-Click within the Name or MD5 field in the row for the criterion and make the textual changes.
-To remove a file criterion-Click X at the end of the row for the criterion.
+- To add a file criterion-Click Add File and enter the file's name and MD5 value in the Name and MD5 fields, respectively, in the new row. - To edit a file criterion-Click within the Name or MD5 field in the row for the criterion and make the textual changes. - To remove a file criterion-Click at the end of the row for the criterion.

-Table 8-19 - Custom Detection Rule Dialog (cont.)

-Category Column/Field Description File Path text box (Available if Detection Criteria is File Path) Add and manage the file criterion in the text box: To add a file path-Click the Add icon and enter the file's path in the new row.
+Category Column/Field Description File Path text box (Available if Detection Criteria is File Path) Add and manage the file criterion consisting of the file path for each file used as an indicator of the existence of the component.
+At least one file criterion is required.
+To add a file path-Click the Add icon and enter the file's path in the new row.
 You can provide the file's absolute or relative path or enter a path pattern.
 A path pattern consists of the asterisk symbol within the path, denoting any number of directories or files.
 For example, the following path pattern indicates that any file with the extension .h under the directory root will be considered detection criteria for the rule. /root/.h To edit a file path-Click within the path row and make the textual changes.
 To remove a file path-Click within the path row, and then click the Remove icon .
 Actions The following are action ons conclude the rule-creation session.
 Save Click Save to save the new custom detection rule to the Code Insight Data Library.
 You will be asked for confirmation to proceed with the creation.
 Cancel Click Cancel to cancel the rule creation process.
 You will be asked for confirmation to proceed with the cancellation.